HosisoraLing/flatly_light_redmine_modern/README.md

 # Flatly light redmine theme #
 Modern and readability theme for Redmine.
+Updated to support jQuery3 used by high version Redmine.
 ## Installation

 * Download and unzip theme into your Redmine themes directory (e.g. ` ../public/themes/`)